2012 Catalan regional election: Electoral system

-The use of the D'Hondt method might result in a higher effective threshold, depending on the district magnitude.
+Voting for the Parliament was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in Catalonia and in full enjoyment of their political rights, provided that they were not sentenced—by a final court ruling—to deprivation of the right to vote.
+Amendments to the electoral law in 2011 introduced a requirement for Spaniards abroad to apply for voting before being permitted to vote, a system known as "begged" or expat vote (Voto rogado).

+The Parliament of Catalonia was entitled to a minimum of 100 and a maximum of 150 seats, with electoral provisions setting its size at 135.
+All members were elected in four multi-member constituencies—corresponding to the provinces of Barcelona, Girona, Lleida and Tarragona, with each being allocated a fixed number of seats—using the D'Hondt method and a closed list proportional voting system, with a threshold of three percent of valid votes (which included blank ballots) being applied in each constituency.
+The use of the electoral method resulted in a higher effective threshold based on the district magnitude and the distribution of votes among candidacies.

+As a result of the aforementioned allocation, each Parliament constituency was entitled the following seats:

+The law did not provide for by-elections to fill vacated seats; instead, any vacancies that occurred after the proclamation of candidates and into the legislative term were to be covered by the successive candidates in the list and, when required, by the designated substitutes.

 Election date

 The term of the Parliament of Catalonia expired four years after the date of its previous election, unless it was dissolved earlier.
-The regional president was required to call an election fifteen days prior to the date of expiry of parliament, with election day taking place within from forty to sixty days after the call.
+The election decree was required to be issued no later than the twenty-fifth day prior to the date of expiry of parliament and published on the following day in the Official Journal of the Government of Catalonia (DOGC), with election day taking place on the fifty-fourth day from publication.
 The previous election was held on 28 November 2010, which meant that the legislature's term would have expired on 28 November 2014.
-The election was required to be called no later than 13 November 2014, with it taking place up to the sixtieth day from the call, setting the latest possible election date for the Parliament on Monday, 12 January 2015.
+The election decree was required to be published in the DOGC no later than 4 November 2014, with the election taking place on the fifty-fourth day from publication, setting the latest possible date for election day on Sunday, 28 December 2014.

-The president had the prerogative to dissolve the Parliament of Catalonia and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year had elapsed since a previous one under this procedure.
+The regional president had the prerogative to dissolve the Parliament of Catalonia and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year had elapsed since a previous one under this procedure.
 In the event of an investiture process failing to elect a regional president within a two-month period from the first ballot, the Parliament was to be automatically dissolved and a fresh election called.